 Sharp Lines and Sliding Scales in Tax Law

 The law is full of sharp lines, where small changes in one’s circumstances lead to significant changes in legal treatment.
 In many cases, a sharp line can be smoothed out by replacing it with a sliding scale.
 Under a sliding scale, small changes in one’s circumstances lead to small changes in legal treatment.
-In this paper, we study the policy choice between sharp lines and sliding scales in tax law, focusing particularly on concerns related to efficiency, complexity, and administration.
-Sharp lines are dominant in tax law, especially for classifications that depend on factors other income.
-We argue that this dominance is unwarranted; sliding scales are often feasible in practice and better serve a variety of tax policy goals.
+In this paper, we study the policy choice between sharp lines and sliding scales in tax law.
+We focus on considerations relating to efficiency, complexity, administration, tax planning, and the objectives of specific provisions.
+Although sharp lines are currently widespread in tax law, we argue that sliding scales are frequently feasible in practice and can often better serve a range of tax policy goals.
 We illustrate our claims with examples drawn from diverse areas of tax law.

 Suggested Citation: Suggested Citation